ultraleap/Unity-Hand-Interaction-Experiments/README.md

 * An experiment can contain any number of dependencies, e.g. Unity version, Render Pipeline, XR headset...
   * These will be listed in the branch Readme
 * Experiments may contain 3rd party content that is shareable with a suitable license
-* Due to the [Apache license][apache], you may fork, clone, download, modify, build and share this content while following the terms of the license
+* Due to the [BSD-3 License][bsd3], you may fork, clone, download, modify, build and share this content while following the terms of the license

 **To get started**: Browse the [Contents](https://github.com/ultraleap/Unity-Hand-Interaction-Experiments#contents) section for a title or video that you like, select the title and clone the repository at that branch to get started!